Skip to contents

 e_total

-A vector of length 2 with expected number of individuals in the trial under the null and alternative hypotheses.
+A vector of length 2 with expected total number of individuals in the trial under the null and alternative hypotheses.
 For simplicity, the expected sizes with non-binding futility boundaries are calculated assuming the futility boundaries are binding.

 sufficient